 Eloise Smith-Foster and Tom Castle

-RSD11 highlights the tension between the profound, long-term changes we need to be working towards, against the demand for immediately achievable actions (RSD11, n.d.).
-As industry practitioners, we regularly encounter clients prioritising short-term economic benefits from design processes and solutions over potential long-term social or environmental harms, as well as an orientation towards avoiding risk, which can inhibit more profound, paradigm-shifting work.
-This tension is growing as designers with a desire to have a more environmentally and socially positive impact are increasingly addressing complex, strategic challenges in a volatile, uncertain, complex and ambiguous (VUCA) 21st-century world (Giles, 2018).
+RSD11 highlights the tension between the profound, long-term changes we need to be working towards, against the demand for immediately achievable actions.
+As industry practitioners, we regularly encounter clients prioritising short-term economic benefits from design processes and solutions over potential long-term social or environmental harms and an orientation towards avoiding risk, which can inhibit more profound paradigm-shifting work.
+This tension is growing as designers with a desire to have more environmentally, and socially positive impact is increasingly addressing complex, strategic challenges in a volatile, uncertain, complex and ambiguous (VUCA) 21st-century world (Giles, 2018).

-Historically, human-centred designers have proven well equipped to develop new organisational strategies and solve current challenges within a narrow problem space and short timeframe (Bade et al., 2015).
-However, they are often less well equipped to overcome the aforementioned tensions and design more paradigm-shifting, longer-term organisational strategies that contribute to more profound change, including positive social and ecological impact.
+Historically, human-centred designers have proven well-equipped to develop new organisational strategies and solve current challenges within a narrow problem space and short timeframe (Bade et al., 2015).
+However, they are often less equipped to overcome the aforementioned tensions and design more paradigm-shifting, longer-term organisational strategies that contribute to more profound change, including positive social and ecological impact.

-Based on case studies from collaborations between Futurice and client organisations, this paper posits that designers can support organisations to more confidently address longer-term, systemic issues and increase their positive social and environmental impact by incorporating Future Thinking and Systemic Practices.
-Focusing on two cases, we describe how we combined tools and methods from these methodologies with Human-centred Design to achieve this.
+Based on case studies from collaborations between Futurice and client organisations, this paper posits that designers can support organisations to more confidently address longer-term, systemic issues and increase their positive social and environmental impact by incorporating futures thinking and systemic practices.
+Focusing on two cases, we describe how we combined tools and methods from these methodologies with human-centred design to achieve this.
 We explain the approach we developed and applied across strategic projects, integrating learnings from collaborating with a range of organisations across the public, private and third sectors.
-We highlight how this approach has led to organisations better navigating a wider set of possibilities and include a more diverse set of stakeholder perspectives.
+We highlight how this approach has led organisations to better navigate a wider set of possibilities and include a more diverse set of stakeholder perspectives.
 Subsequently, developing more paradigm-shifting and regenerative future visions and strategies.

-This paper offers strategic advice to support Human-centred Designers to co-create preferred futures.
+This paper offers strategic advice to support human-centred designers to co-create preferred futures.
 It shares learnings on how to co-design action plans to move organisations towards their preferred future with more alignment, adaptability and confidence.
-This approach has been developed based on testimonials and evaluation with the organisations we have worked with and the tangible impact this mixed methodology has had in informing their strategic plans.
+This approach has been developed based on testimonials and evaluations with the organisations we have worked with and the tangible impact this mixed methodology has had in informing their strategic plans.